 I don’t want you to make the same mistakes, so let’s clear the air.

 Goals versus Wishes

-Goals are outcomes people want to achieve.
-Wishes are hope and fairy dust.
-They're the good intentions that smother urgency and action.
+Goals are outcomes that people want to achieve.
+On the other hand, wishes lean more towards hopeful thinking and fairy dust.
+They're thoughts and intentions without any urgency or action.

 That is a solid goal, right?
 It's something you would want to do.
 It's evident.
-You know when you've paid off $27,000 of credit card debt specifically.
-It's not student loan debt, not mortgage debt.
+There is a specific timeline to pay off the $27,000 of credit card debt.
+It's also clear that you’ve not accumulated student loan debt or mortgage debt.

-Wish: I want to pay off my credit cards this year.
+Wish: I want to pay off my credit card debt this year.